 \section{Challenges for cryo-CMOS design}

-Designing electronic circuits at deep cryogenic temperatures poses some major challenges that apply both to the Quantum-Classical Interface and the Classical Layer.
-In the following subsections, we describe the impact of temperature on device parameters, power dissipation restrictions and the impact of communication latency.
+Designing electronic circuits at deep cryogenic temperatures poses some challenges that apply both to the quantum-classical interface and the classical layer.
+In the following subsections, we describe the impact of temperature on device parameters, power dissipation restrictions and communication latency.